Ansible for Junos OS Server Requirements

 To use the Ansible for Junos OS Docker image, see the following section:

-Juniper.junos Ansible role and begin using Ansible for Junos OS, ensure that the
+Juniper.junos role and begin using Ansible to manage devices running Junos OS,

-Ansible control machine has the following software installed:
+ensure that the Ansible control node has the following software installed:

 Junos PyEZ (

 For installation instructions and current information about Junos PyEZ, see: